Education Required to Be a Computer Engineer

 Voluntary professional certification for computer engineers is offered through the Institute of Electrical and Electronics Engineers (IEEE).
 Certification can serve as a boost for those looking to accelerate their career.
 A bachelor's degree in addition to work experience is required to apply for the exam; a passing score on the written exam qualifies an individual as a Certified Software Development Professional (CSDP).

 Related to Computer Engineer Required Education

 - Recently Updated

-- Be a Computer Science Engineer: Career Information and Requirements
+- Computer Hardware Engineer: Career Info & Requirements

 - Be a Computer Network Engineer: Step-by-Step Career Guide

 - Media Coordinator: Job Duties and Career Information